How to use xorlo

 - It's funny that xorlo has the form of gismu.

-- Also, it's the biggest change the BPFK has made to the language, and (God willin' and the creek don't rise) the biggest one we'll ever make.
-By far.
+- Also, it's the first biggest change the BPFK has made to the language, and the BPFK hoped at the time of creation that it would be the biggest ever made.

 A clarification on xorlo's scope